 May 2020: FAQ

-Applications for the Shock-Proofing Challenge will be accepted and reviewed on a continuous intake basis starting May 26, 2020.
+Applications for the Shock-proofing the Future of Work Challenge will be accepted and reviewed on a continuous intake basis starting May 26, 2020.
 The call is closing at 5 p.m.
 EST on Tuesday September 1, 2020.

 Proposals will be accepted through an online form found on our webpage.